Every company has different type of benefits available for the employees in the form of claims or reimbursements.

 - Choose whether to add categories to the claim type.
 These will show up for your employees in a drop-down when they apply for that claim

-- Setting this claim type to Default, means that all new employee would be entitled to this claim type.
+- Setting this claim type to Default, means that all new employees onboarded would be entitled to this claim type.
 If not, you would have to manually add this entitlement to the respective employee.
-For more information on adding claim type entitlement, click here.
+For more information on mass assigning a claim type, refer to this article.

 - Choose whether employees can set claims past limits.
 This means that they can indicate a claim with a value greater than the limit, but they will only be reimbursed up to the limit (e.g. A food claim of $8.00 can be indicated, but the employee will be reimbursed up to the limit of $5.00)

-- If claims can be set past limits, you can choose to allow higher reimbursement.
+- If claims can be set past limits, you may choose to allow higher reimbursement.
 This means that full reimbursement is still possible if it is approved.
+The above "Allow Past Limits" must be select as a prerequisite.

-- Choose employees have to upload a receipt to validate their claim
+- Choose whether it is compulsory for employees to upload a receipt to validate their claim

 - The archive function will prevent all further employees from applying for this claim.